seominjoon/kaist-ai605/docs/index.md

 ## Time & Location

-Monday, Wednesday 2:30pm-4:00pm via Zoom (visit KLMS or email Minjoon for the invitation)
+Monday, Wednesday 2:30pm-4:00pm via Zoom (visit KLMS or email the instructor for the invitation)

 ## Instructor